pawelgrzybek/pawelgrzybek.com/content/posts/2022-08-31-top-picks-2022-august.md

 ---
 title: "Top picks — 2022 August"
-summary: "The truth about agile development, responsive CSS content scrollers"
+summary: "The truth about agile development, responsive CSS content scrollers, Astro 1.0, git force trick, CSS scroll snapping demystified, the sick release of Deno, new crawler on Node.js ecosystem, Bun is growing and more…"
 photo: "top-picks.jpg"
 ---

 ## [Agile & Scrum Don't Work | Allen Holub In The Engineering Room Ep.
 9](https://youtu.be/hxXmTnb3mFU)

-This is a fascinating conversation between two mature software engineers about the “agile” ways of working nowadays and why it is widely misinterpreted.
+This chat is a fascinating conversation between two mature software engineers about the “agile” ways of working nowadays and why so many people misinterpret them.
 I became a fan of Allen after this interview.
 After listening to this interview, one of the great resources worth checking is Allen’s ["Heuristics for Effective Organizations: A continuously evolving list"](https://holub.com/heuristics/).
 It may be controversial to business-oriented people, but it is worth sharing with your colleagues.

 ## [Responsive Faux 3D Content Scroller ✨](https://twitter.com/jh3yy/status/1554310426682281988)